Choose your path wisely: gradient descent in a Bregman distance framework: Motivation

 Minimising \eqref{eq:blinddeconv} via projected gradient descent leads to the following procedure:

-If we initialise with $u^0 = (0, \ldots, 0)^T$ and $h^0 = (1, \ldots, 1)^T/r$, set $\tau^0 = 1$, update $\tau^k$ via backtracking to ensure a monotonic decrease of the energy $E$, and iterate \eqref{subeq:pgd} for 3500 iterations, we obtain the reconstructions visualised in Figure \ref{subfig:introduction3}.
+\changed{where $\text{proj}_{C}$ denotes the projection onto the convex set $C$}.
+If we initialise with $u^0 = (0, \ldots, 0)^T$ and $h^0 = (1, \ldots, 1)^T/r$, set $\tau^0 = 1$, update $\tau^k$ via backtracking to ensure a monotonic decrease of the energy $E_1$, and iterate \eqref{subeq:pgd} for 3500 iterations, we obtain the reconstructions visualised in Figure \ref{subfig:introduction3}.
 Even without any noise present in the data $f$, the algorithm converges to a solution very different from $\hat{u}$ and $\hat{h}$.
 This is not necessarily surprising as we do not impose any regularity on the image.
 We can try to overcome this issue by modifying \eqref{eq:blinddeconv} as follows:

 Here TV denotes the discretised total variation, i.e.